 Level 3 support may be considerably slower than Level 2, and some scripts may require either Level 1 or Level 2 matches instead.
-Thus it is usually required to have some sort of syntax that will turn Level 3 support on and off.
+Thus there must be some sort of syntax that will allow Level 3 support to be turned on and off.
 Because tailored regular expression patterns are usually quite specific to the locale, and will generally not work across different locales, the syntax should also specify the particular locale or other tailoring customization that the pattern was designed for.

-Sections 4.6 and following describe some additional capabilities of regular expression engines that are very useful in a Unicode environment, especially in dealing with the complexities of the large number of writing systems and languages expressible in Unicode.
+Sections 3.6 and following describe some additional capabilities of regular expression engines that are very useful in a Unicode environment, especially in dealing with the complexities of the large number of writing systems and languages expressible in Unicode.